giellalt/lang-olo/olo.md

-# Livvi language model documentation
+# Livvi Karelian language model documentation

 All doc-comment documentation in one large file.